grew-nlp/grew_doc/content/grewpy/graph.md

 from grewpy import Graph
 ```

-    connected to port: 55596
+    connected to port: 55453

 ## Build a graph

-A graph can be built from its JSON encoding (see [here](../../doc/json) for more info about this format).
+A graph can be built from its JSON encoding (see [here](../../doc/json) for more information on this format).

 ```python_alt
 g1_str = """